by John Anthony Castro, J.D., LL.M.

 Our firm's legal position on the full deductibility of expenses incurred with PPP loan proceeds was covered in Forbes: see here.

-No court has ever ruled, nor would it ever rule, that cancellation of debt that is claimed to be non-taxable pursuant to existing exclusions, whether that be due to insolvency or bankruptcy under Section 108 or pursuant to Section 1106 of the CARES Act, somehow requires a taxpayer to amend prior-year returns to remove deductions attributable to the non-taxable cancellation of debt.
+No court has ever ruled, nor would it ever rule, that cancellation of debt that is claimed to be non-taxable pursuant to existing exclusions, whether that be due to insolvency or bankruptcy under Section 108 or pursuant to 15 U.S.C.
+9005(i), somehow requires a taxpayer to amend prior-year returns to remove deductions attributable to the non-taxable cancellation of debt.

 No court has ever ruled that a future contingent event that may or may not occur (i.e., loan forgiveness) in a future tax year can somehow retroactively treat expenses that were deductible at the time they were incurred as though they are now nondeductible expenses.